TotemPear/TCG/README.md

 - Open the installer and wait for it to download :)

 > [!WARNING]
 > The executable and even the zip file in itself will probably get flagged as a virus by Windows Defender(or whatever antivirus you're using) so you will need to disable the antivirus before trying anything.
-Sorry but I can't do anything about that.😞
+Sorry but I can't do anything about that :/